ros-navigation/docs.nav2.org/docs/tutorials/docs/using_docking.md

 )
 ```

-#### NOTE
+!!! note

     The Docking Server is also a composible node like others in Nav2, so you may also launch it within the Nav2 process using `LoadComposableNodes/ComposableNode`.

 ## Docking Action API